anvilsecure/azure-sphere-re/tools/recovery/README.md

 # Recovery

-This is a simple script that uses FTDI's bitbang mode to put he MediaTek dev kit into recovery mode.
+This is a simple script that uses FTDI's bitbang mode to put the MediaTek dev kit into recovery mode.

 This script does require you to physically hit the reset button.
 We could do the reset automatically by putting the recovery UART (/dev/ttyUSB4) into bitband mode, but we preferred to leave it it available to the OS as a regular UART.
-The debug UART (/dev/ttyUSB0) can also be used can also be used to enter recovery mode, but not reset, hence the need to physically reset.
+The debug UART (/dev/ttyUSB0) can also be used to enter recovery mode, but not reset, hence the need to physically reset.

 # Using